A Non-Invasive Neuromodulation Device for Treatment of Migraine Headache

 Time Frame: after 84 days of Device use

-A reduction of 50% or more in monthly Migraine Headache Days during the third Month of Device use as compared with the Pre-use Baseline Period.
+Number of participants that experienced a reduction of 50% or more in Monthly Migraine Headache Days (total days during a month on which a migraine occurred) during the third month of device use as compared with their pre-device use Baseline Period.

 after 84 days of Device use